-- Market risk: Overall the market risk reduced by €109.4m.
-The key drivers of this reduction were reductions in equity and spread risk, following management actions to reduce exposures through a hedging programme. - Counterparty Default Risk (CDR): There has been an increase in Counterparty Default Risk of €8.2m, driven by an increase in cash holdings and Type II counterparty exposures. - Life risks: Overall the life risks increased by €16.7m.
-The key drivers of this increase are higher longevity risk and mass lapse risk, due to assumption changes. - Health risks: Health risk has increased by €8.0m.
-The key drivers of this increase are higher disability and mass lapse risk. - Diversification: Diversification has reduced by €29.5m during the year, in line with the significant reduction in market risk. - Loss Absorbing Capacity of Technical Provisions (LACTP): Loss Absorbing capacity of Technical Provisions reduced by €3.0m, in line with lower BSCR in the with-profit funds. - Loss Absorbing Capacity of Deferred Taxes (LACDT): Loss Absorbing capacity of Deferred Taxes reduced by €6.8m, in line with a reduction in the Deferred Tax Liability. - Operational risk: Operational risk reduced by €2.7m.
+• Market risk: Overall the market risk increased by €5.6m.
+The key drivers of this increases in equity and interest rate risk, following strong market performance.

+- Counterparty Default Risk (CDR): There has been a reduction in Counterparty Default Risk of €17.4m, driven by lower Type 1 counterparty exposures in with-profit funds. - Life risks: Overall the life risks reduced by €12.8m.
+The key drivers of this reduction was an annuity reinsurance transaction which reduced longevity risk. - Health risks: Health risk has reduced by €1.6m. - Diversification: Diversification has reduced by €6.9m during the year, in line with the significant reduction in life and counterparty risk. - Loss Absorbing Capacity of Technical Provisions (LACTP): Loss Absorbing capacity of Technical Provisions reduced by €10.2m, in line with lower BSCR in the with-profit funds. - Loss Absorbing Capacity of Deferred Taxes (LACDT): Loss Absorbing capacity of Deferred Taxes increased by €6.9m, in line with an increase in the Deferred Tax Liability and future taxable profit. - Operational risk: Operational risk reduced by €3.4m in line with written premiums and unit-linked expenses.